 If you operate an online store, you must have a Payment Gateway.
 A Payment Gateway enables the processing of card-not-present transactions online.
 It is one of the many payment providers you’ll use to accept credit cards.

-As a rule, you need a Payment Gateway and a merchant account to accept online transactions.
+As a rule, you need a Payment Gateway and a online merchant account to accept online transactions.
 One helpful way to streamline your many payment providers and business partners is with an all-in-one Merchant Account Provider and Payment Gateway.
 This will eliminate a bill you receive every month, make it easier to understand your effective processing rate and streamline your support services.

 If you operate an in-person retail location, this is even more crucial.
 You can theoretically have one provider for both in-person and e-commerce transactions by selecting an all-in-one service.